myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 - Within each department, the top-listed employee is the one with the least hours.
 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/PivotTables/assets/images/DataSet_2_Step_6.0.png" width="800" />
-<h4 style="color:#B5E853; text-transform:uppercase; margin: 0.5em 0 0;">Final PivotTable with sorted results, highlighting departments and employees with the most hours worked.</h4>
+<h4 style="color:#B5E853; text-transform:uppercase; margin: 0.5em 0 0;">Final PivotTable with sorted results, revealing departments and employees with the least hours worked.</h4>
 </div>

 This analysis can help human resource managers understand attendance patterns and workload distribution across departments and employees.
 Such insights are crucial for managing workforce efficiency, identifying departments or employees that may be overburdened and ensuring equitable workload distribution.